-Furthermore, the above mentioned notice has The above explained problem has been reflectnever been put into practice and it was in fact annulled in January 2012.
+Furthermore, the above mentioned notice has never been put into practice and it was in fact annulled in January 2012.

 In practice, we face two main problems.
 The first one is the conflict between a previously registered trademark in Class 35 for retail services for all sectors and a latter applied trademark filed again in Class 35 but for retail services for limited sectors (service-service conflict).
 The second one is the conflict between a previously registered trademark in Class 35 for retail services for all sectors and a latter trademark filed for goods grouped in Classes 1 to 34, or sometimes vice versa (service-goods conflict).